 We are currently accepting students from ages from 3 to 12.
 At the beginning of the year we will be forming classroom groups to accommodate their needs and levels of Turkish fluency appropriately.
 We offer classes on Sundays from 10:00 AM to 12:30 PM for students with multiple levels of fluency in Turkish.

 Group 1- Ages 3-4: The students develop their basic language skills through stories, songs, games and crafts and simple subjects from our curriculum.
-Teachers for this class is Ms. Gülten Stimac and Ms. Fatoş Arabacıoğlu .
+Classroom teachers for this class is Ms. Gülten Stimac.
 For her classrooms, Ms. Gülten creates a developmentally appropriate curriculum by following the student's interest and implementing activities related with the weekly theme whose teaching style is inspired by the Reggio Emilla Approach to Childhood Education.
-In the second session Ms. Fatoş Arabacıoğlu will use her expertise in music education for early childhood for this play-based classroom.
+In the second session music teacher Ms. Fatoş Arabacıoğlu will use her expertise in music education for early childhood for this play-based classroom.
 The students will be engaged with visuals, audio, rhythm, everyday objects and bodily senses.
 All the vocabulary is introduced through games, songs and play with the last session focusing on outdoor games and play lead by Ms. Gülten Stimac.

 Group 3- Ages 7-8: In this classroom, the student-oriented approach is adopted by addressing and emphasizing multiple intelligences.
 Throughout the semester, the children will spend time outdoors as well as getting their hands dirty in glue, and paint; they will read, write and listen alot of music.
 Literacy is a four step walk stretching over Fall and Spring semesters in this classroom.
 The goal of the first stage is to help students gain a sense of the Turkish language through short stories, tongue-twisters, poems, songs, and plays.
 In the second stage, the students will learn the Turkish alphabet.
 They will practice reading and writing without pen and paper, on different surfaces.
 Thirdly, they will start constructing syllables, words and finally sentences together.
 Each sound will be practiced in conjunction with the previous ones, in order to build a long term memory.
 The last step before literacy is to (de)construct texts in Turkish.
 They will read, re-write and try to understand short texts each of which emphasize a specific 'sound'.
 The students develop their reading and writing skills using textbooks and workbooks especially chosen according to ability.
 They will also receive instruction in other subjects such as Turkish geography, culture, history, traditions and math.
-Teachers for this class is Ms. Hande Tokgöz Utku for the first session focusing on linguistics, and Ms. Sema Altan for the second session focusing on conversational topics.
-The third session is a joint music and drama class with Groups 2 and 4 under the leadership of Ms. Fatoş Arabacıoğlu.
+The classroom teacher for this class is Ms. Hande Tokgöz Utku.
+The third session is a joint music and drama class with Groups 3 and 4 under the leadership of Ms. Fatoş Arabacıoğlu.

 Group 4- Ages 9-12: In this classroom, the goal is to encourage students speak Turkish through an interactive approach.
 The students will also have a chance to get to know Turkey's geography with its Turkish/Anatolian history and culture.
 In the first half of each class, the theme will be worked on through creative drama games.
 By listening to theme related songs and studying idioms and proverbs, the students will cover topics outlined in the curriculum.
 The second half of the class will be set aside for studying the geographic regions of Turkey where the goal is to have students become cognizant of the different civilizations originating from these regions to more deeply understand the Anatolia's rich and diverse multicultural landscape.
-Teachers for this class is Ms. Sema Altan for the first session focusing on conversational topics, and Ms. Hande Tokgöz Utkufor the second session focusing on linguistics.
-The third session is a joint music and drama class with Groups 2 and 4 under the leadership of Ms. Fatoş Arabacıoğlu.
+The classroom teacher for this class is Ms. Hande Tokgöz Utku.
+The first session focuses on conversational topics, and the second session focusing on linguistics.
+The third session is a joint music and drama class with Groups 3 and 4 under the leadership of Ms. Fatoş Arabacıoğlu.

 We hold our classes at the classrooms of Jefferson Elementary in Berkeley.
 Each age group has its own classroom.